novaonline/portfolio-api/README.md

 * DefaultConnection: `[database connection string]`
 * TokenAuthentication_SecretKey: `[any secret string]`

-Some example variables have been provided, but I recommend changing them to meet your needs.
+the variables have been provided.